We are excited to announce that we are now accepting project submissions for the FIGMENT NYC 2020 weekend!

 - We have no artists grants.
 The festival does not have a budget for project grants.

 - We're in other cities, too!
 There are FIGMENT Weekend events happening around the globe, and we encourage artists to bring their projects to multiple cities!
 Find out where else FIGMENT is happening.

 The FIGMENT Weekend Curatorial Team is primarily concerned with the suitability of your project for FIGMENT and Roosevelt Island, as opposed to artist experience, education or previous exhibitions of the piece.
 Artists of any age or experience are welcome to be a part of FIGMENT as long as the project is interactive, upholds our principles, and does not violate park rules.
 Here are some questions you should ask yourself when preparing a project for FIGMENT.

 Is it interactive?

 Interactive or Participatory art blurs the lines between the artist, the art, and people engaging with the art.
 We look for art that encourages people to play, dance, sing, create, engage, experiment, and explore their environment.
-Theatre, dance, music, performance art, games, creative costuming, workshops and activities are all common genres found at FIGMENT.
-Three dimensional sculptural installations are also common at FIGMENT, as the participant’s experience of the piece alters as he or she moves around it.
+Theatre, dance, music, performance art, games, creative costuming and workshops are all found at FIGMENT.
+Three dimensional sculptural installations are also common at FIGMENT, as the participant’s experience of the piece alters as they move around it.